go-faast/faast-web/README.md

 ### Development Server

-The faast Portfolio is a React app that is bundled with Webpack.
-For easier development, the application can be run with the Webpack Dev Server.
+The static website is built using react-static, which uses webpack under the hood.
+And the single page app is built directly with Webpack.
+For easier development, both can be run with webpack dev server.
 This allows live reloading on code changes.
-To start, run:
+To start both dev servers behind a frontend proxy, run:

 ```bash
 npm run dev
 ```

-Once compiled, open [https://localhost:8080/portfolio](https://localhost:8080/portfolio) in your browser.
+Once compiled, open [https://localhost:8000](https://localhost:8080) in your browser.

+This concurrently runs the following:

+- `npm run dev:site` -> Start dev server for static website at <http://localhost:3000>
+- `npm run dev:app` -> Start dev server for single page app at <http://localhost:8080/app>
+- `npm run dev:proxy` -> Provide a proxy to both dev servers at <https://localhost:8000>

+#### SSL warnings

-To resolve the SSL warning you have the following options:
+To resolve the SSL warning follow [these steps](https://github.com/lwsjs/local-web-server/wiki/How-to-get-the-%22green-padlock%22-using-the-built-in-certificate).

-#### On MacOS

-1. Go to `Applications -> Keychain Access`
-2. `File -> Import Items`
-3. Import `faast-portfolio -> node_modules -> webpack-dev-server -> ssl -> server.pem`
-4. Double click newly imported item in Keychain Access (most likely named 'localhost') to open options
-5. `Trust -> Set: When using this certificate to 'Always Trust'`

-#### On Google Chrome Browser

-1. Visit [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost) and set the property to `Enabled`.
+or on Google Chrome Browser visit [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost) and set the property to `Enabled`.

 ### Branches